osm-fr/osmose-backend/doc/0-Index.md

 * Complementary data process into the database (eg. add index)
 * For each analyzer:
   * Call the Frontend API to see it the analyzer need to be update
-  * Lunching the analyzers
+  * Launch the analyzers
-  * Uploading the result to the Frontend
+  * Upload the result to the Frontend
 * Destroy the database

-All the process is ruled by the command `osmose_run.py`.
+All the process is handled by the command `osmose_run.py`.
 Some complementary utilities can found in the `tools` directory.

 For help run:
 ```